Abibubble/portfolio/README.md

 *

 ### Full Testing
-[Click here](testing.md) to view the full testing steps that were completed on every device and browser, and screenshots of testing.

 #### Desktop / Laptop
 1. Google Chrome
     * All tested and working correctly.

 2. Microsoft Edge
-    *
+    * All tested and working correctly.

 3. Mozilla Firefox
-    *

-4. Internet Explorer
-    *
+    * All tested and working correctly.

 5. Safari
-    *
+    * All tested and working correctly.

 #### Tablet
 1. Safari
-    *
+    * All tested and working correctly.

 #### Mobile
 1. Google Chrome
-    *
+    * All tested and working correctly.

 2. Safari
-    *
+    * All tested and working correctly.

 3. Samsung Internet
-    *
+    * All tested and working correctly.

 ### Further Testing
-The website was tested on Google Chrome, Firefox, Internet Explorer, Microsoft Edge, Safari and Samsung Internet browsers.
+The website was tested on Google Chrome, Firefox, Microsoft Edge, Safari and Samsung Internet browsers.
+I did not test this site on Internet Explorer, due to it being depreciated in favour of Microsoft Edge.
 The website was viewed on a variety of devices, including:
 * Custom built desktop PC, running Windows 10
 * Acer Aspire V Nitro Laptop, running Windows 10